devaneyj3/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned how to seperate your api through routers and that error handling is a lot easier with miiddileware

 - [ ] Describe Middleware?

+Middleware are short snippets of code you can write to send stuff to the server

 - [ ] Describe a Resource?

+A resource is an object the server is requesting that get returned by the API

 - [ ] What can the API return to help clients know if a request was successful?

+The API returns a 200 success code

 - [ ] How can we partition our application into sub-applications?

+By seperating our code and importing it and exporting it through modules

 ## Minimum Viable Product